JohnnyOak85/DiscordBot/README.md

 ## How to start

-You need to create aa congifuration file first.
+You need to create a configuration file first.
 It should be a JSON with two at least two arguments:
 ```
 {
     "token": "",